ivanovs-4/haskell-flake-utils/README.md

   cabal2nixArgs ? { }
 , # maps to the devShell output.
 Pass in a shell.nix file or function. shell ? null
+, # additional build intputs of the default shell shellExtBuildInputs ? []
+, # wether to build hoogle in the default shell shellwithHoogle ? true
 , # pass the list of supported systems systems ? [ "x86_64-linux" ]
 }: null